 I’m a television host and producer, award-winning public speaker, and international print journalist.
-In addition to hosting a live talk show in Ottawa, I write regularly for BBC World News, The Globe and Mail, ELLE, and every major daily newspaper in Canada.
+In addition to hosting and producing a live talk show in Ottawa, I write regularly for BBC World News, The Globe and Mail, ELLE, and every major daily newspaper in Canada.
 I’ve published two children’s books, contributed to tourism guidebooks on Iceland and Chile, and co-edited an anthology of essays on Canada-European Union relations.
-My work has taken me to 35 countries and provided opportunities such as interpreting for Mikhail Gorbachev’s entourage, writing for the Economist Group, and interviewing Noam Chomsky.
+My work has taken me to 40 countries and provided opportunities such as interpreting for Mikhail Gorbachev’s entourage, writing for the Economist Group, and interviewing Noam Chomsky.
 I speak fluent French and Russian, and hold degrees in international business, Russian studies, and journalism.
 I’ve lived and worked in Belgium, Japan, and across Canada.

 For those who don’t give much thought to the origin of everyday household items, the Canadian roots of the disposable trash bag may come as a surprise.
 Every day, Canadians buy more than a million Glad garbage bags, an essential staple item created in 1950 by Canadian inventors Harry Wasylyk and Larry Hansen.
 Originally intended for commercial use, the polyethelene bags were first sold to the Winnipeg General Hospital before Union Carbide Company bought the idea in the 1960s.
 They then began manufacturing them for household use under the brand name of Glad.